mappite/aGotino/README.md

     MICROSTEPS_LOW_RA  = 4;
     MICROSTEPS_LOW_DEC = 4;

-If slewing is too slow, reduce (gently...)
-STEP_DELAY_SLEW.
+If slewing is too slow, reduce `STEP_DELAY_SLEW` (gently...).

-> Usage of TMC or other drivers are wellcome to be reported in [CloudyNight aGotino  post](https://www.cloudynights.com/topic/735800-agotino-a-simple-arduino-nano-goto/) so this section can be expanded.
+> Usage of TMC or other drivers are welcome to be reported in [CloudyNight aGotino  post](https://www.cloudynights.com/topic/735800-agotino-a-simple-arduino-nano-goto/) so this section can be expanded.

 ### Bluetooth